e1011 Labs Cannabis Speak

 Glossary of Terms:

 420 is a cannabis slang term for the celebratory consumption and recreational use of cannabis and its affiliated products on the 4th of April each year (typically at 4:20 pm).

-Access points (otherwise known as dispensaries or cannabis dispensaries) are locations where medical marijuana patients and users can purchase a variety of cannabis products, particularly ones with high levels of tetrahydrocannabinol (THC).
-All access points are regulated heavily by state law.
-Patients/users must register and provide state-certified certificates/cards before purchasing any cannabis products from access points.
+Access points (otherwise known as dispensaries or cannabis dispensaries) are locations where medical marijuana patients and users can purchase a variety of cannabis products – particularly ones with high levels of tetrahydrocannabinol (THC).
+All access points are regulated heavily by state laws and regulations.
+Patients/users must register and provide state-certified certificates/cards before purchasing any cannabis products from these access points.

 Balms are a type of cannabis/CBD topical applied directly to the skin.
 Salves and balms are terms that tend to be used interchangeably — however, there is a slight difference between the two.
 Balms generally have a thicker consistency and require more effort when massaging into the skin — perfect for sore muscles and joints.

 Blunts are made by emptying out the tobacco from a cigar and replacing it with hemp or marijuana ready to be smoked.
 Blunts are particularly popular with users who enjoy the unique taste and aroma of tobacco leaves combined with the flavors and scents of cannabis.
 They’re also much stronger than regular joints, typically holding six or seven times more cannabis.
 A single blunt can burn for up to 30 minutes depending on the size and density.

 A bong is very similar to a hookah pipe in terms of its functionality.
 Typically made of ceramic, glass, or plastic, bongs are used to smoke and inhale cannabis extract by filtering it through water.

 Broad-spectrum extracts contain a whole range of cannabinoids, terpenes, and other plant compounds without any THC content.